-The Cantalician Center for Learning (CCL) is presently designated as part of a micro-cluster during the COVID-19 pandemic.
-CCL is now required to test a designated percentage of the school community in order to continue in-person instruction.
-Please review this entire document, select one of the 3 options and sign below, and return to Human Resources.

-I consent to allow a CCL school nurse, or other trained staff, to administer a BinaxNOW Covid-19 rapid test.
+The Cantalician Center for Learning (CCL) is presently designate 19 pandemic.
+CCL is now required to test a designated percentage in-person instruction.
+Please review this entire document, select to Human Resources. ge of the school community in ord ler to continue Option 1: I consent to allow a CCL school nurse, or other trained staff, to administer a BinaxNOW Covid-19 rapid test.
 I understand that all testing data will be shared with the Department of Health.
 I understand that I will receive the results of this test from either a designated agency employee or the local Department of Health.
 I understand that I will need to follow all isolation and contact tracing requirements from the Department of Health if my test is positive.

-I elect to obtain a COVID-19 test by an outside source of my choice following CCL's request.
+Option 2: I elect to obtain a COVID-19 test by an outside source of my choice following CCL's request.
 I understand I will need to schedule this test on my own time and that I am responsible for any costs or co-pays.
 I understand I will need to provide proof of testing and documentation of results to CCL.
 I understand that I will need to follow all isolation and contact tracing requirements from the Department of Health if my child tests positive.

-I do not provide consent to COVID-19 testing.
+Option 3: I do not provide consent to COVID-19 testing.
 I understand that testing is a condition of employment and this may affect my employment status with CCL.
 Please select one of the options above and complete the information below.
 You may change your option at any time by completing a new form.
 This consent will remain in effect during the entire pandemic period unless specifically modified or revoked in writing.

-Please print:

-Employee's Name: Title: DOB:

-Email: Phone Number:
+Please print: Employee's Name: Title: DOB: Email: Phone Number: Signature: Date:

-Signature: Date: